Last Updated: April 2026

 Profiting from Affordable Housing and a Vigorous Rental Market.

 What are the average rental yields in Stoke on Trent?
 There are a number of factors that contribute to the high rental yields in Stoke-on-Trent.
 The city’s affordable property prices.
 Stoke-on-Trent generally has a lower average house price compared to many other regions in the UK.
-Zoopla’s article published in September 2022 titled: ‘Revealed: the 10 highest-yielding areas in the UK’, shared that the average house price in Stoke-on-Trent is £160,000, which is significantly lower than the national average of £275,000.
+Back in September 2022, Zoopla’s article published and article titled: ‘Revealed: the 10 highest-yielding areas in the UK’, shared that the average house price in Stoke-on-Trent is significantly lower than the national average of £275,000.
 This means that the initial investment required to buy property is comparatively lower, making it an accessible market for a wide range of investors.
 So landlords can buy properties in Stoke-on-Trent for a fraction of the price they would pay in other parts of the country.

 With regards to the rental yields.
 The City of Stoke on Trent average yield of 6.63% – that is without taking into account rental strategies such as HMO and Serviced Accommodation or HMO/student market.